aampers/plat/README.md

 - **Player Movement**: Move left and right using the arrow keys.
 - **Jumping**: Press 🅾️ (Z key) to jump.
 - **Gravity**: The player is affected by gravity, making them fall when not grounded.
+- **Tilemap-Based Collision**: The player interacts with a tile-based map, colliding with solid tiles.

 ## Controls
 - **⬅️ / ➡️**: Move left and right.